redis/docs/content/integrate/redis-data-integration/ingest/data-pipelines/data-pipelines.md

 {{< image filename="images/rdi/ingest/ingest-config-folders.svg" >}}

 The main configuration for the pipeline is in the `config.yaml` file.
-This specifies the connection details for the source database(s) (such as host, username, and password) and also the queries that RDI will use to extract the required data.
+This specifies the connection details for the source database (such as host, username, and password) and also the queries that RDI will use to extract the required data.
 You can also specify one or more optional *job* configurations in the `Jobs` folder.
+Use these to specify custom
+*data transformations*
-Use these to specify custom transformations to apply to the source data before writing it to the target.
+to apply to the source data before writing it to the target.

-The sections below describe these 2 types of configuration files in more detail.
+The sections below describe these two types of configuration files in more detail.

 ## The `config.yaml` file